tinacms/rfcs/0012-separate-cms-context-from-ui-provider.md

 - It's not possible to wrap an app with an instance of Tina without downloading all of the Tina React UI, UI context, and business logic.
 - It's not possible to use Tina logic in app without downloading all of the React UI, UI context, and business logic.
+- The Tina UI adds around 150mb of JS to a page.

 ## Propose API